Additional balancing lake

-De Onlanden is both a water storage facility and a nature reserve.
-Its storage capacity is being expanded from 7.5 to 12.7 million cubic meters of water.
+De Onlanden is both a balancing lake and a nature reserve.
+Its storage capacity will be expanded from 7.5 to 12.7 million cubic meters of water.

 De Onlanden is already a water storage area.
-However, climate change has led to more frequent and heavier rainfall.
-This means that more space is needed to store water in this nature reserve.
-By increasing the water storage capacity in De Onlanden, we will be better prepared for these extreme weather conditions.
+However, climate change has resulted in more frequent and heavier rainfall.
+This means that more space is needed for water in this nature reserve.
+By creating more balancing lake De Onlanden, we will be better prepared for these extreme weather conditions.

 De Onlanden can currently collect 7.5 million cubic meters of water.
 This will be expanded to 12.7 million cubic meters.
 This will be done within the existing quays.
 During heavy rainfall, the water level can be temporarily raised.
 This allows more water to be collected in De Onlanden.